Sheri-D Wilson: CDs

+Community work

 A strong advocate for social change and community building in Sheri-D Wilson founded The Spoken Word Program at The Banff Centre for Arts and Creativity.
 She was director and faculty of that program (2005-2012).
 At which time Tanya Evanson took over as director of the program.
 Sheri-D Wilson also edited The Spoken Word Workbook: Inspiration from Poets who Teach in 2011 (CSWS/BCP), an educational tool for teaching and writing Spoken Word.

 In 2012, she was featured in Chatelaine Magazine, in a story about the creative mind.
 A regular on CBC, In 2013, she was interviewed by Canadian icon Sheilah Rogers.
 In 2011 she was honored to be presented by The National Slam of Canada in “Legends of Spoken Word.”
 In 2009 CBC called her one of the Top 10 Poets in Canada.
 In 2003 she won the USA Heavyweight title for poetry, and in 2006 The National Slam of Canada presented her with the Poet of Honour Award.
 Of the beat tradition, in 1989 Sheri-D studied at Naropa University’s Jack Kerouac School of Disembodied Poetics, in Boulder, Colorado.

 Her influences include Guillaume Apollinaire, T.S.
 Eliot, Diane di Prima, Anne Waldman and Allen Ginsberg.